-The members of a LLP are those that sign up to the incorporation document and any others who have subsequently become members by agreement with the existing members.
+The members of a LLP are those that sign up to the incorporation document and any others who have subsequently become members by agreement with the existing members its own actions, finances and liabilities.
+As a limited company, the charity will have directors and members.